-- Influenza activity remains at interseasonal levels at the national level. - The number of regions in Canada reporting influenza activity in week 43 increased compared to the previous week. - Influenza A(H3N2) is the most common influenza virus circulating in Canada.
+- Influenza activity remains at interseasonal levels at the national level. - The number of regions in Canada reporting influenza activity in week 45 was similar to the previous week. - Influenza A(H3N2) continues to be most common influenza virus circulating in Canada.